jared1980/weeklystatus/weeklystatus.md

 - Apply ip6tables rule failed when using 3.0.000.0 formal firmware
 	- 🟢 Sync patches relating to lock mechanism from git.netfilter.org, enable -w by default and test it.
 - There is no IPv6 RA accept rule when performing DSL and LTE up/down test
-	- ✅ arc-ipv6cp-up-firewall-cfg.sh calls ip6tables-restore command with --noflush option, so that RA rule is flushed.
+	- ✅ arc-ipv6cp-up-firewall-cfg.sh calls ip6tables-restore command without --noflush option, so that RA rule is flushed.
 After that, RA rule isn't recovered anymore.

 ## VRV9517WAX44-1-B-23: Typ B (Smart4 TypeB)